Chal Bash

-Chal Bash (چالباش, also Romanized as Chāl Bāsh) is a village in Jeyransu Rural District, in the Central District of Maneh and Samalqan County, North Khorasan Province, Iran.
-At the 2006 census, its population was 21, in 9 families.
+Chal Bash (چالباش) (Note: Also romanized as Chāl Bāsh) is a village in Jeyransu Rural District of the Central District in Samalqan County, (Note: Formerly Maneh and Samalqan County) North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 21 in nine households.
+The following censuses in 2011 and 2016 counted a population below the reporting threshold.